itcreator/awesome-dotfiles/README.md

 1. Ensure all [dependencies](#dependencies) are met
 2. Clone this repository and place its contents into your `.config` folder
 3. edit the `awesome/rc.lua` file to select your theme, and define your desired default and startup applications, as well as network interfaces
-4. navigate to the `awesome/wallpaper` folder and place your desired wallpaper there, ensuring that it is named either `wallpaper.jpg` if using the pastel theme, or `mirage.png` if using the mirage theme.
-Remember to delete the `blurredWallpaper` file in order to make the blurring script recognize a new wallpaper has been added and needs to be blurred
 5. optional: edit the `keys.lua` file to change / add keybinds

 <a name="folderStructure"></a>